Autoencoding with a Classifier System: Conclusion

 \section{Conclusion}

 Autoencoding is a key component of many learning systems and this article has presented the first results from using a variant of XCSF to perform such dimensionality reduction.
-The LCS approach adaptively subdivides the input domain into local approximations that are simpler than a global neural network solution.
-This enables reward to be allocated directly to the sub-solutions, which results in faster convergence.
-This is in contrast with the traditional EA approach where the individual being rewarded (or reinforced) represents the overall solution to the problem, and credit is therefore much less direct in terms of rewarding the components actually responsible for the decision.
+The traditional approach to autoencoding involves manually specifying the number of neurons and using predefined constraints.
+The approach outlined here automatically identifies the minimal number of neurons required to reach a target error $\epsilon_0$---under this threshold, the system focuses on increasing the generality of solutions and pruning neurons.

-Additionally, the LCS approach enables the emergence of an ensemble of structurally heterogeneous solutions to cover the problem space.
+LCS enable the emergence of an ensemble of structurally heterogeneous solutions to cover the problem space.
 In this case, when the number of neurons in the autoencoders is allowed to evolve, networks of differing complexity are typically seen to cover different areas of the problem space.
 Furthermore, the scheme introduced here entirely self-adapts the search process: both the gradient-free mutation of weights and their local refinement where gradient information is available.
-Not only does this potentially reduce the number of hand-tuneable parameters, it may provide further benefits in network analysis, use in non-stationary and online domains, etc.
+Not only does this potentially reduce the number of hand-tunable parameters, it may provide further benefits in network analysis, use in non-stationary and online domains, etc. Moreover, the LCS ensemble may reveal input categories more clearly than are seen in a global network solution.

-The traditional approach to autoencoding involves manually specifying the number of neurons whereas the approach outlined here automatically identifies the minimal number of neurons required to reach a target error---under this threshold the system focuses on increasing the generality of solutions and pruning neurons.
-Morevover, the LCS ensemble may reveal input categories more clearly than are seen in a global network solution.
 Given their basis in EAs, LCS do not require the existence of helpful gradients within the weight space, although gradient-based search can speed learning, as here.

+XCSF adaptively subdivides the input domain into local approximations that are simpler than a global neural network solution, enabling a more efficient allocation of reward.
+Given this difference in credit allocation, further improvement in convergence might result from certain architectural modifications to the classifiers.
+For instance, in the present system, both condition and prediction networks use a similar architecture and are subject to the same offspring creation algorithm.
+It seems possible that using separate algorithms allowing wider relative complexities could reveal higher rates of convergence.